 While shopping, a top tip to waste less food is to look out for these labels to ensure that you do buy nearly expired items if you intend to eat them straight away (which will mean the supermarket doesn't trash them) and not if you aren’t.
 At home test the freshness of food without sticking too rigorously to the dates.
 Most food will smell bad if they are and if not you can eat them.
 Those labels can easily mislead with ambiguous terms rather than being designed to reduce food waste.

-There are several preservation methods which can be used to keep food fresh and edible for months.
+There are several preservation methods that can be used to keep food fresh and edible for months.
 Most food items can be stored by freezing, canning, drying, pasteurization, or fermentation.
-Find out which options are best for your favourite foods, and start preserving to waste less food.
+Find out which options are best for your favorite foods, and start preserving to waste less food.

 We don't expect that we will never throw out a single food item again, but we can definitely reduce our food waste to the minimum amount possible.